obrhubr/fulltext-search-cpp/README.md

 ### Description

+#### Attention

+This version is only slower than the master branch if the number of books is low.

 This is a webservice, built in C++, offering a simple api to add, edit, remove and search books.
 I use it in my project [obrhubr/homelibrary](https://www.github.com/obrhubr/homelibrary).

 ### Table of Content